I thought you might like to see this picture from the

 for breakfast

-with some ideas from the 1910 The Hotel St. Francis Cook Book by Victor Hirtzler
+some ideas from the 1910 The Hotel St. Francis Cook Book by Victor Hirtzler

-waffles or rolls with honeycomb honey & fresh fruit
+or rolls with honeycomb honey &

 coffee